proplot-dev/proplot/docs/why.rst

   :ref:`parametric lines <ug_parametric>` by encoding the parametric coordinate using colormap colors rather than text annotations.

-The following features are relevant for "2D" plotting commands like `~proplot.axes.PlotAxes.pcolor` and `~proplot.axes.PlotAxes.contour`:
+The following features are relevant for "2D" `~proplot.axes.PlotAxes` commands like `~proplot.axes.PlotAxes.pcolor` and `~proplot.axes.PlotAxes.contour`:

 * The `cmap` and `norm` :ref:`keyword arguments <ug_apply_cmap>` are interpreted by the `~proplot.constructor.Colormap` and `~proplot.constructor.Norm`